jgreener64/jgreener64.github.io/README.md

 - Lead web developer in the AllwriteUCAS project that gives applicants to university the skills to write an effective personal statement (website under development).
 - Proficient in Python, Julia and UNIX.
 Some experience with C++, C#, R, Java, JavaScript, SQL and HTML/CSS.
 - Supervision of eleven-week MSc project and ten-week BSc project at Imperial, involving project design and regular meeting with the students.
-- Gave a talk on my PhD work at the Bioinformatics London Meetup group in April 2016.
+- Gave a talk on my PhD work at the Bioinformatics London Meetup group (April 2016).

 # Contact